-- From the Status Screen, select the Profiles tab. - Initiate AOSS by clicking the blue AOSS button on the Client Manager's screen.
+- Click the blue AOSS button on the Client Manager's screen.
 The AOSS wizard will appear. - Now, press the AOSS button on the Access Point.
 Hold it down until the AOSS LED begins to flash.

 Once AOSS is complete (about 30 seconds), the connection is archived as a profile for later use.
 To minimize Client Manager to the system tray, click the 'X' in the top right corner.